olekuz/tyk-docs/tyk-docs/content/sql-configuration/configuration.md

 Note that if legacy `mongo_url` in root config is set, it will use "legacy" mode, and will ignore `main` storage section.

-Note MongoDB is considered as default database for storing data.

 ### Postgres

 ```